opensearch-project/project-website/_authors/maharup.markdown

 github: rupal-bq
 ---

-Rupal Mahajan is an AWS Distributed DB Engineer working on the OpenSearch project.
+Rupal Mahajan is an AWS Software Development Engineer working on the OpenSearch project.